nens/threedi-docs/source/test_build/_sources/d_import_sufhyd.rst.txt

 Import from SUF-HYD
 ^^^^^^^^^^^^^^^^^^^
+..
+TODO: dit stukje is wat verouderd volgensmij.
+Even checken of de tekst nu klopt.

-SUF-HYD is a Dutch standardised format for transferring data of sewerage systems for hydraulic analyses.
+SUF-HYD is a Dutch standardized format for transferring data of sewerage systems for hydraulic analyses.
 This tool allows an automated import of the sewerage data in the 3Di model database.

-Before you can use the tool, make sure you have :ref:`downloaded an empty spatialite <empty_database>`.
+Before you can use the tool, make sure you have downloaded an :ref:`empty spatialite <empty_database>`.
 The SUF-HYD data will be imported to this spatialite.
 Save the Sqlite to a location fo choice on your computer.

-The tool can be accessed by :ref:`activating the toolbox <3ditoolbox>` and double clicking 'import_sufhyd.py' under 'Step 2 - Convert and import data'
+The tool can be accessed by :ref:`activating the processing toolbox <processing_toolbox>` > clicking on '3Di' in the toolbox > 'Schematisation' > 'import Sufhyd'

 1) First, make sure you have a connection with the sqlite you want to import your data to (see the first 3 steps under :ref:`rasterchecker`).
 2) After opening the tool, select a SUF-HYD file and the database (sqlite) to import the data into and click 'OK'